 INCULTUM general Assembly 28-10-2021

 The actions consist in developing the tourist and residential economy around Bibracte as a facet of an integrated territorial innovation project, based on the preservation of its heritage quality and mobilizing all the economic activities and all the actors in the territory.
 The approach will be based in particular on the strong involvement of local stakeholders organized into interest groups according to a geographical (village communities) or sectoral (agriculture, services…) logic and the mobilization of adapted engineering resources (sociology of participation, territorial tourist intelligence, agricultural innovation…), by taking advantage of a scientific and professional community already associated with the Grand Site de France programme.
-The approach will be based, in particular, on a participatory inventory of the territory’s heritage, with distinct attention to the dense network of public tracks and paths (estimated at 12,000 km in the territory of the PNR Morvan) in this mountainous area where the habitat is traditionally dispersed, this network benefiting from the particular engagement of the population.
-It is also proposed to set up an observatory of the territory’s tourist activity which will serve as a basis for reflection shared with local actors.
+The approach is based, in particular, on a participatory inventory of the territory’s heritage, with distinct attention to the dense network of public tracks and paths (estimated at 12,000 km in the territory of the PNR Morvan) in this mountainous area where the habitat is traditionally dispersed, this network benefiting from the particular engagement of the population.
+The setting up of an observatory of the territory’s tourist activity which will serve as a basis for reflection shared with local actors.

-Local communities (esp. at the village range = 8 communes for ca. 2,500 inhabitants); local charities concerned with heritage; professional organizations, esp. in agriculture (Chambre régionale d’agriculture), forestry (Centre régional de la Propriété forestière), tourism (several partners at the local and regional level); sports and leisure organizations (hiking, hunting…).
+Local communities (in particular at the village range = 12 communes for ca. 3,800 inhabitants); local charities concerned with heritage; professional organizations, esp. in agriculture (Chambre régionale d’agriculture), forestry (Centre régional de la Propriété forestière), tourism (several partners at the local and regional level); sports and leisure organizations (hiking, hunting…).

 Cross border and international nature of the pilot case